EdwardRutz/chai-tests/README.md

 # Javascript Testing with Chai

 >Simple Javascript testing Chai.
->Testing to confirm a movie title is formatted in the proper Title Case.
+>- Testing to confirm a movie title is formatted in the proper Title Case.